 S_type indicates the file system type.
-Currently, two types of file systems are supported: the original 512-byte oriented and the new improved 1024-byte oriented.
+Currently, one type of file system is supported: the 1024-byte oriented.
 S_magic is used to distinguish the original 512-byte oriented file systems from the newer file systems.
 If this field is not equal to the magic number, FsMAGIC, the type is assumed to be Fs1b, otherwise the s_type field is used.
 In the following description, a block is then determined by the type.
-For the original 512-byte oriented file system, a block is 512 bytes.
-For the 1024-byte oriented file system, a block is 1024 bytes or two sectors.
+A block is 1024 bytes or two sectors.
 The operating system takes care of all conversions from logical block numbers to physical sector numbers.